ModDota/moddota.github.io/_articles/scripting-introduction.md

 The next line is a conditional, first it checks if the npc is a real hero (this excludes illusions) and it also checks if the .bFirstSpawned index (a self-defined variable) has not been assigned yet.
 If both conditions are true, changes the boolean value to true and calls the OnHeroInGame function.

-To finish this basic Dota Lua tutorial, let’s modify the OnNPCSpawned function so that if a unit named npc_dota_neutral_kobold is spawned, wait 1 seconds and then kill itself.
-Added to the first if statement there’s this else-if condition:
+To finish this basic Dota Lua tutorial, let's modify the OnNPCSpawned function so that if a unit named npc_dota_neutral_kobold is spawned, wait 1 second and then kill itself.
+Added to the first if statement there's this else-if condition:

 ::: code-group